Joaov41/Assist/README.md

 - An inline replacement on the source app
-In this mode, select the conent on and external app, prompt the LLM, and the result will be inline replaced on the external app.
+In this mode, select the content on and external app, prompt the LLM, and the result will be inline replaced on the external app.